hyphal-domenico/ewallace.github.io/team/_posts/2023-01-16-hannah-maroof.md

 ORCID:
 scholar:
 image: /assets/images/team/Hannah_Maroof.jpeg
-alum: false
+alum: true
 ---

-Hannah Maroof is a 4th year Undergraduate on the Genetics honours programme.
-In January 2023 she joined the Wallace lab to undertake a RiboViz honours project alongside David Bunn.
+Hannah Maroof was an Undergraduate on the Genetics honours programme.
+In January 2023 she joined the Wallace lab to undertake a RiboViz honours research project alongside David Bunn.
 Hannah is planning to take a year out after her undergraduate and hopefully come back for a masters in 2024/25.